 - Azure UAE Central: This non-standard Azure region should be used secondary disaster recovery region for UAE North.

-- Supports Continuous Cloud Backups for GCP and Azure backups.
+- Supports Continuous Cloud Backups for Google Cloud and Azure backups.

 - Defaults new clusters to MongoDB 4.2.